GoldenSpade/codewars_js_tasks/README.md

   </head>
   <body>
       Here you can see my solutions of Javascript algorithmic tasks.
-      Below you can see a widget that contains a link to my CodeWars account.
+      Below is a widget that contains a link to my CodeWars account.
 The widget information is updated in real time.
-      There you can see more statistics.
+      There you can find more statistics.
       <br><br>
     <div class="is-lightened mb-15px p-15px">
       <a href="https://www.codewars.com/users/BillyZane/stats" target="_blank">